Last updated on March 29, 2023 by Wandering our World

-Tourism within the region has only really picked up over the last 20 or 30 years.
+Yet tourism within the region has only really picked up over the last 20 or 30 years.
 Because of that, Balkan countries remain an oasis of pristine natural beauty and incredible cultural traditions that are begging to be explored.
 So if you’re thinking of visiting either Albania or Montenegro, then great choice!

 Choosing where to go on a Balkan holiday can be tricky though.
 Every country has its own charm, and due to their lack of popularity (which is undeserving), it can be tough to work out which place would be the most interesting to you.

-Below we look at both countries, outlining what to expect and where you should visit in terms of beaches, natural landscapes, and cities, along with much more.
+Below we look at both and show you what to expect and where you should visit in terms of the beaches, natural landscapes, and cities, along with much more.
 All so you can make the right vacation decision!

 In general, Albania also has worse infrastructure than Montenegro.
 However it has incredible beaches, mountains, and UNESCO sites.